|Site Map | Bulletin Home | Temple University|

 Pharmacy Health Profession Loans are made by the university based on demonstrated financial need.
 Funds are provided by the federal government.
 Pharmacy students may borrow a maximum of $2,500 plus the cost of tuition.

-Direct loan funds will not be released without the entrance counseling requirement.
-Any student withdrawing from the university before graduation must complete an exit interview.
+Stafford loan funds will not be released without the entrance requirement, and students may not graduate until the exit interview is completed.
+Any student withdrawing from the university before graduation must contact the Bursar Department at 215-204-6170 to schedule an exit interview.
+Students failing to do so will have a hold placed on their records.

 A number of Temple's schools and colleges have privately-sponsored scholarships available for students in their programs.
 Details may be found in the individual school or college descriptions.